ellissuen/SQL-Project/starting_with_questions.md

 SQL Queries:

---returns the country and category sorted by the number of transactions made and the number of products in each category ----sold
+	--returns the country and category sorted by the number of transactions made and the number of products in each 	category sold
  	SELECT COUNT(revenue), COUNT(category), category, country
 	FROM visitortransactions v
 	JOIN productdetails p ON v.sku = p.productsku
 	WHERE country = 'United States' 		-- OR 'Canada' OR 'Isreal' GROUP BY country, category
 	ORDER BY count(category) DESC

---returns the city and category sorted by the number of transactions made and the number of products in each category sold
-	SELECT COUNT(revenue), COUNT(category), category, city
+	--returns the city and category sorted by the number of transactions made and the number of products in each 		category sold SELECT COUNT(revenue), COUNT(category), category, city
 	FROM visitortransactions v
 	JOIN productdetails p ON v.sku = p.productsku